 You can definitely install a security system yourself, especially if it’s wireless or app-based.
 Still, having a professional handle the setup can make sure every sensor and camera covers the right area.

 Most newer security systems will still work if the power goes out.
-Backup batteries keep them running, and monitored systems usually stay online using cellular signals.
+Backup batteries keep them running, and monitored systems usually stay online using cellular signals.reduce the risk of interference and keep sensors connected.